gaoxiang12/slam-in-ad-en/README.md

-## The English version if SLAM in autonomous driving and robotics.
+## The English version of SLAM in autonomous driving and robotics.

 Code: https://github.com/gaoxiang12/slam_in_autonomous_driving